Are Those Things Real? Breast Implant Sizing 101

 Beware Contracture: Discuss Complication Rates With Your Doctor

 The final word of caution for a telltale augmentation is contracture.
 Some breast implants start out perfect and then take a turn for the worst.
 Any implant in the body will form a capsule, or a scar that walls it off.
 This is not a problem in and of itself, but some capsules can tighten and eventually deform, leading to huge changes in shape, placement, and overall drape.
 This explains how a perfectly good augmentation can turn into one implant dragging down and the other high enough to rest your chin on it.
 While plastic surgeons today still have not completely conquered the capsular contracture issue, we have gotten better at limiting this awful complication.
 Any thorough discussion about breast augmentation should include a talk about contracture—this is the time to ask your surgeon about her complication rates and what she does to prevent it.

 In the last 20 years, breast implant surgery has seen a shift in trends.
 It used to be all about bigger is better, and patients wanted to look like they had surgery.
 Plastic surgery was a coveted luxury item, and the more ostentatious the better.
 Today, most patients appreciate feeling fuller, more balanced, but essentially just a more blossomed version of themselves.
 The natural look is all the rage, as well it should be.
 I have always believed that cosmetic surgery should be like makeup: it should go largely unnoticed.
 But this involves experience, patience, and a true aesthetic eye.
-It’s not that mystifying, but it’s more complicated than it seems.
-A good gel in the right place and of the right size will almost always give you a fabulous result, and will definitely keep them guessing.
+It's not that mystifying, but it's more complicated than it seems.
+A good gel in the right place and of the right size will almost always give you the perfect natural looking breast implants, and will definitely keep them guessing.

 Originally published June 20, 2015